MicrosoftDocs/bing-docs/bing-docs/bing-image-search/reference/error-codes.md

 # HTTP status codes that Bing Image Search APIs may return

-The following are the possible HTTP status codes that a request may return.
+The following are the possible HTTP status codes that a request may return:

 |Status code|Description
 |-|-